aazaff/quantitativeFossils.R/README.md

 ##### cleanGenus( )
 ````
-# Cleans the genus field of the PBDB data by removing subgenera and NA's
+# Cleans the genus field of the PBDB data by removing subgenera and NA's.

 # Parameter DataPBBDB is a dataset downloaded from the PBDB - i.e., using downloadPBDB( )

 CleanedPBDB<-cleanGenus(DataPBDB)